Your expert guide to street food in Mérida, Mexico

 🌮 Loncherias tend to be around the markets and smaller plazas.
 Try San Juan, Santa Ana and San Sebastian in particular.

-Similar to an arepa, the gordita is made from masa and filled.
-Fillings can be savoury or sweet.
+Similar to an arepa, the gordita is made from masa and filled with either savoury or sweet stuff.

 🫓 Did you know that gordita means ‘fatty’ in Spanish?